timoho98/Trueforce-For-All/README.md

 ## Acknowledgments

-- **[mescon/logitech-rs50-linux-driver][mescon]** -- the protocol research
+- **[mescon/logitech-rs50-linux-driver][mescon]** -- reverse-engineered
-  this entire project rests on.
-The G PRO / RS50 init sequence and ep3 streaming format are documented and verified there.
+  the wheel's driver and wire protocol.
+This project would not exist without their work.
 - **[USBPcap][usbpcap]** by Tomasz Mon -- the kernel-mode USB filter that lets us tap the wheel's bus traffic for FFB pass-through.
 - **[HidSharp][hidsharp]** -- cross-platform HID library used for the